How Stacked works

 - Run the game incorrectly (in theory) — though hand outcomes are deterministic from the cards and actions; bugs would show up immediately.

-- Submit bad settlement reports — but the contract validates them, and the 24-hour emergency exit gives you an unconditional way out if anything goes wrong.
+- Settle a hand wrong (in theory) — but the contract enforces its own rules, and the 24-hour emergency exit gives you an unconditional way out if anything goes wrong.

 - Move your money.
-Funds sit in the contract, and the backend doesn't have the keys to override the contract's rules.
+Funds sit in the contract, and Stacked doesn't have the keys to override the contract's rules.

 - Hold your stack against your will.
 Once you leave the table, the contract grants you withdrawal permission and only your signature releases the funds.